vmware/terraform-provider-avi/website/docs/d/avi_albservicesfileupload.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `case_id` - Salesforce alphanumeric caseid to attach uploaded file to.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `file_path` - Stores output file path, for upload to aws s3.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `name` - Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `s3_directory` - Custom aws s3 directory path to upload file.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Field introduced in 18.2.6.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.